 It has a foldable design, provides cooling for up to six hours, and is made with wipe-proof materials.
 The small size also makes it highly portable.

-Why We Recommend It: If you're on a tight budget and have a small dog, the NWK Pet Self-Cooling Mat provides great value.
-It's not the toughest, nor is it suitable for big breeds, but it provides efficient cooling for a low price.
+If you’re on a tight budget and have a small dog, the NWK Pet Self-Cooling Mat provides great value.
+It’s not the toughest, nor is it suitable for big breeds, but it provides efficient cooling for a low price.

 Another advantage of the Coolaroo is that it’s cheaper than most cooling beds.
 If you want a strong and long-lasting bed that your pet can use all-year round, it’s an excellent choice.

 The downside is that it’s not as comfortable or supportive on the joints as a foam bed.
 It’s much cooler for your pet though and is one of the best beds on the market (see here for my full list).

 The Coolaroo Elevated is a great compromise between a standard pet bed and a cooling pad.
 It’s not as efficient at temperature regulation as a pad, but helps increase airflow while providing a durable place for your pet to sleep.

 Other Ways to Keep Your Pet Cool in the Summer